 This is a simple one!
 You don’t need to join!
 Once you’re a student, you're automatically a member.

 Students' unions also aim to look after your welfare.
 A lot of the time, students' unions who may share a city will work collaboratively to help keep you safe.
 Currently, Solent Students' Union and Southampton University Students' Union (and their universities) are working together on a campaign called Ask for Angela to make sure you're safe on nights out.
 Unions will also have links with local police stations who will work together to ensure students are safe on nights out.
 Unions will join in on national campaigns too to ensure that welfare is at the forefront of your time at university.

 If you're looking to perform or watch live music, many students' unions will have venues or societies for you to get your musical fix.
-Bands like Kasabian, Feeder, Plan B, Snoop Dogg, Chase and Status, Dizzy Rascal and even The Blanks (the band Ted from Scrubs is in) have performed across the UK at students’ unions, so keep your eye on the venues and events organised by unions.
+Bands like Kasabian, Feeder, Plan B, Snoop Dogg, Chase and Status and Dizzy Rascal have performed across the UK at students’ unions, so keep your eye on the venues and events organised by unions.

 Some students' unions have their own nightclubs, often on campus.
 They will normally run themed or fancy dress nights, live music or will even let you host a night there.
 Clubs and societies will often run a takeover night to help them raise funds for their groups.
 A lot of the staff are current students meaning that it’s a good chance to gain employment there too.
 Students’ union nightclubs often help fund the overall students’ union, which means every time you visit, you're supporting your union!
 Do you need a better excuse?

 The team that is elected to run the students' union are often referred to as officers.
 Officers are there to steer the direction of the union and ensure the university is making the best decisions for students.
 Any student can run to be an officer and every student can vote for who the officers want to run the union.